Ring Fencing Tax Losses 101 - Don't Panic

 Can you Add Value and Increase Rent?

-Review your Mortgages and Insurances
+Review your Mortgages and Insurances (the biggie)

 For almost all property investors, mortgage interest is your biggest cost.
 Sit down with your mortgage advisor and make sure you are optimally structured.
 Here is my approximate structure for example:

-- 75% on 3-5 years lending (to avoid shocks)
+- 60% on 3-5 years lending (to avoid shocks)

-- 20% on 1 year lending (best rates)
+- 30% on 1-year lending (best rates)

 higher excess on my properties than many, it probably saves me $500 per year.
 I’m more worried about a rebuild than a leaky tap.
 Your risk

 Review your Rent Strategy